toradex/toradex-torizon-manifest/README.md

 ### Device Tree Overlays

 The traditional device tree process was a slog of editing the source file, compiling it, then deploying the binary to the device and testing your changes.
 With Torizon we hope to somewhat streamline this process with the use of device tree overlays.
-With overlays now you only have to create a smaller snippet with the hardware changes you need.
+With overlays you now only have to create a smaller snippet with the hardware changes you need.

 There will also be tooling provided to allow you to edit and compile device tree files on device.
 Deployment has also been streamlined letting you deploy these overlays from the device and only requiring a quick reboot to review your changes.
 For more information on this provided tooling check this article [here](docs/device-tree-and-overlays.md).

 ### Containers

 Along with TorizonCore we provide a default container as a sort of friendly starting environment.
-The container is Debian buster release based featuring an X-Server desktop as well as a internet browser.
+The container is Debian buster release based featuring an X-Server desktop as well as an internet browser.
 To download this container enter the following:

 ```
 docker run -d -it --restart=always --privileged -v /var/run/dbus:/var/run/dbus \